 - Two flow directions.

 - Automatic item wrapping.
-Moreover, you can manually choose items that should break the flow into a new column (row).
+You can also manually choose items that should break the flow into a new column (row).

 - Items can be stretched vertically or horizontally to fit the client area in the given direction.